 It’s because the leader of the Eagles has flown.

-I want to play a song to honor Glenn in the quiz.
+I want to play a song to honor Glenn Frey in the quiz.

 We’re in the Quiz now!
-Or were you planning to interrupt the case, a la “a word from our sponsors”, with “Desperado”?
+Or were you planning to interrupt the case, a la “a word from our sponsor”, with “Desperado”?

 I’m using my announcements to honor Glenn Frey!
 I found a bunch of great videos on Youtube.
-There’s one of him on David Letterman in the ’80’s doing “Desperado”.
+Here’s one of him doing “Desperado” in concert.

 I must be psychic!

 Also one of the actors from “Harry Potter” died last month.
 Alan Rickman was the actor who played the Potions Professor, Severus Snape, and he died of cancer.